CS-DS-125/125book/source/03-ControlStructures/WhileLoops.rst

 that the value of ``n`` gets smaller each time through the loop, so eventually we have to get to 0.

 Other times a loop might be obviously infinite.
-The following examplesof infinite loops are *not* ActiveCode, because running them might crash your browser!
+The following examples of infinite loops are *not* ActiveCode, because running them might crash your browser!